-The comprehension of different types of narratives (NC), e.g., text or comics, is important for societal participation.
-This dissertation project investigates which factors influence NC.
-These findings are essential for developing interventions to improve NC in different age groups and thus also to enable greater societal participation, especially in a constantly changing world (e.g. digitalization or internet use).
+The comprehension of different types of narratives, such as text, pictures, or comics, is important for societal participation.
+This dissertation project investigates how narrative comprehension changes with age and which factors contribute positively or negatively to narrative comprehension.
+These findings are essential for the development of interventions for different age groups and thus for greater societal participation.

 In various research areas and topics such as climate change or testimonies it has already been demonstrated that mental representations are influenced by true and false information.
 Problematically, it becomes increasingly difficult to identify false information in our daily lives.
 Furthermore, new technologies simplify the creation of realistic-looking false messages in media.
 This dissertation project, therefore, addresses the question of how discriminability of information influences mental representations.